Pregnant and dreaming of work-from-home jobs? Don’t worry – finding the perfect job doesn’t have to be a nightmare.

-To help you find them, we’ve put together this list of work-from-home jobs for women who are pregnant (or who plan to become pregnant).
+To ease your search, we’ve compiled a list of work-from-home jobs ideal for women who are pregnant or plan to become pregnant.

-This guide will help you understand the various opportunities available to women who want to balance caring for a child with a part-time or full-time career.
-It is possible to do both!
+This guide showcases the various job opportunities available to women who want to balance child-rearing with part-time or full-time work.
+Because you really can do both!

 8 Great Work-From-Home Jobs for Pregnant Women

 This article focuses solely on remote jobs where you can make money online.
 If you’re interested in a more traditional setup, you should know that maternity leave policies and benefits packages vary by company.
 For this reason, a job’s compatibility with pregnancy and motherhood depends more on your employer than on the type of work you do.

 Curious about which companies offer the best maternal leave benefits and the most family-friendly work environments?
 Check out this list of the best workplaces for new parents.

 On the other hand, the list below consists of freelancing and entrepreneurial opportunities, as well as part-time work.
 In most cases, these types of jobs don’t provide health insurance, paid leave, or other benefits.
 But they make up for that with flexibility, offering plenty of time for self-care during pregnancy – and childcare thereafter.

 In other words, these jobs are ideal if you require a lot of breaks, have frequent appointments, or simply need a schedule outside of the traditional nine-to-five.